romth777/deep-reinforcement-learning/p2_continuous-control/Report.md

 ![learning courves](./misc/scores.png)
 ![averaged_learning courves](./misc/averaged_scores.png)

-The normal and binominal distribution reach convergence faster, the uniform and chisquare distribution does not converge, and the others are converged but slower than normal and binomial's.
+The normal and binomial distribution reach convergence faster, the uniform and chi-square distribution does not converge, and the others are converged but slower than normal and binomial's.
-This shows that the distribution to add noise is very important to learn the emvironment to agents, and there is the difference to converge learning with choice of noise distribution.
+This result shows that the distribution to add noise is very important to learn the environment to agents, and there is the difference to converge learning with choice of noise distribution.
-Also I assume that the parameter of noise generator is important by the same reason.
+Also, I assume that the parameter of the noise generator is essential for the same reason.

 ## ideas for Future Work
-In my trial I could research the effect of noise choice.
-So I wanna research more deeply in that field.
+In my trial, I could research the effect of noise choice.
+So I want to examine more deeply in that field.
 For instance;
  * What happens to change noise distribution parameters
  * What happens to the different task.
- * How about the different noise distribution which is effective convergence.
+ * How about the different noise distribution which is effective convergence.averaged on 100 data.